Im-Rises/GameOfLife/README.md

 # Conway's Game of Life (Jeu de la vie)

 ## Description
-Program in C# Windows Forms of Conway's Game of Life.
+Program in C# Windows Forms of Conway's Game of Life for Windows.
 IDE Visual Studio 2019.

 ## Demo